justynspooner/hedera-nft-toolset/README.md

 The `token:clone` script will allow you to clone an existing token from mainnet and all of its NFTs to a new token on testnet.

-You'll need to fill the following fields in your `.env.development` file:
+You'll need to fill the following fields in your `.env.development` file for Testnet or your `.env.production` file for mainnet:

 ```bash
   OPERATOR_ACCOUNT_ID=0.0.xxxxxx